almin/almin/docs/api/UseCaseContext.md

 export declare class UseCaseContext {
 ```

-Maybe, `UseCaseContext` is a invisible from Public API.
+Maybe, `UseCaseContext` is invisible from Public API.

 `UseCase#context` return UseCaseContext insteadof Context.
 It has limitation as against to Context.